-Credit Card Surcharge Sign | Hands Passing a Credit Card
+Credit Card Surcharge Sign | Hands Passing A Credit Card

 Credit card processing fees are expensive.
 There’s no way around it.
 In 2022, industry data shows that credit card companies earned a whopping $126.4 billion in processing fees.
 At upwards of 3.15% plus ten cents in interchange fees, these extra fees cost a pretty penny.
 And with merchants expected to pay as much as $502 million extra after price hikes in 2023 and 2024, these fees are shooting up faster than the transaction amounts spent on purchases.